Desktop Linux

 Building a Tiny Linux App to Explain Desktop Stutter

-Published: June 4, 2026 Reading Time: 13 min
+Published: June 4, 2026 Reading time: 13 min

 I wanted an excuse to build a small real Linux app.
 Not a shell script.
 Not a giant desktop application.
 Not a kernel module.
 Just a focused program that talks to Linux through the interfaces the system already exposes, gives that data a shape, and presents it as something a normal desktop user can run.
 Desktop stutter turned out to be a good excuse.
 My own machine is not slow: modern CPU, fast NVMe storage, plenty of RAM, KDE Plasma on Wayland, and a current kernel.
 Most of the time it feels excellent.
 Then, once in a while, the pointer hesitates, a window animation misses a beat, audio gets a tiny crackle, or the browser pauses while a package update or build is running. ...